 In his speech he patently refused to use certain key emotive words.
 He wouldn’t use the word, “rescue“, for example.
-Everyone in Spain reckons that the Spanish economy was rescued on Saturday with a package of measures worth up to 100 billion Euros.
+However, everyone in Spain reckons that the Spanish economy was rescued on Saturday with a package of measures worth up to 100 billion Euros.

 But in his speech the Prime Minister referred only to a soft loan.
 If only my bank manager was so obliging.

-In a vociferous speech Spain’s Prime Minister aimed for rhetoric and style.
-Using repetition he made his point:
+In a vociferous speech Señor Rajoy aimed for rhetoric and style.
+With some repetition he made his point:

 Yesterday the credibility of the euro won, the future of the euro won, the European Union won and the chances that Spain can soon recover a level of lending that will improve investment and job creation also won.